-Operating revenues at the University as of June 30, 2018 decreased by 2.7% over the previous fiscal year.
+Operating revenues at the University as of June 30, 2019 increased by 4.7% over the previous fiscal year.
 The following is a brief summary of the significant changes:

-- Student tuition and fee revenues, after scholarship allowances, were \$34.1 million in 2018, compared to \$35.4 million in 2017, a net decrease of 3.5%. - Auxiliary enterprise revenues decreased from \$15.3 million to \$14.6 million in 2018.
-Auxiliary enterprises include University Housing, Parking Services, Health Services, Student Center, Athletics, and Student Publications.
-Auxiliary enterprise revenues are 27.0% of total operating revenue. - Other operating revenues decreased \$0.4 million from \$.8 million in 2017 to \$0.4 million in 2018.
+• Student tuition and fee revenues, after scholarship allowances, were \$34.6 million in 2019 compared to \$34.1 million in 2018, a net increase of 1.2%.

+- Auxiliary enterprise revenues increased from \$14.6 million to \$14.7 million in 2019 due to an increase in Athletics Revenue.
+Auxiliary enterprises includes University Housing, Parking Services, Health Services, Student Center, Athletics, and Student Publications.
+Auxiliary enterprise revenues are 25.6% of total operating revenue. - Grants and contracts, which includes Federal, State and local, and Nongovernmental grants and contracts, increased 56.9% or \$1.6 million, from \$3.0 million in 2018 to \$4.6 million in 2019.
+This increase is a result of research grant revenues and public service grant revenues associated to the Irene Ransom Bradley School of Nursing, Kansas Polymer Research Center and School of Construction. - Other operating revenues increased from \$0.4 million in 2018 to \$0.7 million in 2019.

-Total non-operating revenues (expenses) decreased \$4.2 million from \$48.6 million to \$44.4 million.
+Total non-operating revenues (expenses) increased \$5.1 million from \$44.4 million to \$49.5 million.
 The following is a brief summary of the significant changes: